Origins of the Cold War: China

+Vietnam

+Exiled Vietnamese nationalists rally around Bảo Đại in support of a non-communist alternative for Vietnam, 1947 in Hong Kong.

 The Vietnamese were locked in a civil war over the destiny of their post-colonial state after the ousting of the French and the surrender of Japan in 1945.
 The communist-controlled Viet Minh sought to consolidate power by terrorizing and purging rival Vietnamese nationalist groups amid the French reconquest.
 Tensions between the Viet Minh, led by Ho Chi Minh, and the French erupted into the First Indochina War in December 1946.
-In 1949, Mao's communists took control of the north side of the China–Vietnam border, and began supporting the Democratic Republic of Viet Nam (DRV), especially by providing sanctuary from French attacks.
+From early on, the Vietnamese communists were deeply committed to a radical ideology, occasionally harboring ambitions to lead the world revolution.
+In 1949, Mao's communists took control of the north side of the China–Vietnam border, and began supporting the Democratic Republic of Viet Nam (DRV).
 Mark Lawrence and Frederik Logevall point out that "resurgent French colonialism became inextricably intertwined with Cold War tensions, especially in the years after 1949".
 American pressure on France after 1949 tried to force France to give priority to fighting communism, rather than fighting Vietnamese nationalism.
-The State of Vietnam (SVN), with Bảo Đại as Chief of State, was established and positioned within the anticommunist Western Bloc.
+The nationalist State of Vietnam (SVN), with Bảo Đại as Chief of State, was established and positioned within the anticommunist Western Bloc.
 With the recognition of the DRV by communist China and the Soviet Union, and the recognition of the SVN by the United States in 1950, the civil war and the colonial war in Vietnam became internationalized and intertwined with the global Cold War.
+While Vietnam was affected by the Cold War, the country's factions also affected the Cold War, especially through the remarkable and calculated efforts of Vietnamese leaders to leverage superpower rivalry to their own advantage.